k2view-academy/K2View-Academy/articles/03_logical_units/01_LU_overview.md

 # Logical Unit / Data Product Overview

 ### What Is a Logical Unit?
-A Logical Unit (LU or Logical Unit type - LUT), also known as a Data Product, is a blueprint data asset, engineered to deliver a trusted dataset for a specific business purpose.
-It holds a set of definitions and instructions that are used for integrating data from source systems, processes the data and stores it.
-The LU is the prototype from which LU Instances [(LUIs)](/articles/01_fabric_overview/02_fabric_glossary.md#lui) are created.
+A Logical Unit (LU or Logical Unit type - LUT), also known as a Data Product, is the blueprint (metadata) for delivering a trusted dataset for a business entity (e.g., customer, order, or loan).
+It holds a set of definitions and instructions for integrating multi-source data, processing and governing the data, storing, and delivering it.
+LU Instances [(LUIs)](/articles/01_fabric_overview/02_fabric_glossary.md#lui) are created from the LU, each corresponding to a business entity instance (e.g., individual customers).
 An LU is defined and configured in the Fabric Studio.
 These definitions are comprised of 3 main objects:

 1. [**LU Table**](/articles/06_LU_tables/01_LU_tables_overview.md): The definition of an LU table upon its columns, PKs, indexes and triggers.